lcnicolau/cs50-todo-list/README.md

 In that sense, [htmx] provides a special way to send a redirect instruction to the client, keeping a [200] success code and sending a custom HTTP header ([HX-Location], [HX-Redirect]) from the server, which [htmx] correctly interprets and follows the redirect, replacing its content in the page body.

 As a result, and inspired by the idea behind [htmx-authentication-error-handling], custom implementations of `AuthenticationFailureHandler`, `AuthenticationSuccessHandler`, `LogoutSuccessHandler`, `AuthenticationEntryPoint` and `AccessDeniedHandler` were created.
-These are located in the `src/main/java/io/github/lcnicolau/cs50/todolist/config/security/**` package and can be seen in action in the `SecurityFilterChain` bean definition, in the `src/main/java/io/github/lcnicolau/cs50/todolist/config/SecurityConfig.java` class.
+These implementations are located in the [config/security] package and can be seen in action in the `SecurityFilterChain` bean definition, in the [SecurityConfig.java] class.

 ## Unit Testing

 Although not exhaustive, the project has a set of automated unit tests for the main access points of the application, checking the consistency of the response whether accessed via the URL stored in the browser or via an [AJAX] request with [htmx].

 There are also security tests for both protected and restricted resources; and in the case of [htmx] requests, it is verified that the response contains the _HTMX Redirect Pattern_ explained in the previous section.
-These tests are located in the `src/test/java/io/github/lcnicolau/cs50/todolist/MainControllerTestjava` class.
+These tests are located in the [MainControllerTest.java] class.

 ## Next Steps